Start on Jan 5, 2026 | Due on Jan 14, 2026

 In this course, your programs will be managed and archived using Git.
 The basic idea is as follows:

-Decide in your group the person that will create the repository on SFU Github and invite the other group members as a Maintainer.
-That person should follow the instructions in this section.
+Decide in your group the person that will create the repository on SFU Github and invite the other group members as a Collaborator (see below on how to add users to your repo).
+That main github owner (who created the github repo) should follow the instructions in this section.

 Go to the SFU Github server which is on the web at github.sfu.ca.
-Log in with your SFU username and password, the same one you use to check your e-mail on SFU Connect.
+Log in with your SFU username and password, the same one you use to check your e-mail on the SFU Outlook mail server.
+You should enable 2FA if you have not done so already and also go through the 2FA authentication.

 Since we will be using Python, choose Python as the .gitignore template.

 Your repo has now been created.
-You will be taken to a web page for your newly created repo.
+You will be taken to the web page for your newly created repo.

 This is the most important step in the setup of your Github repository